isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 [Models and Attributes](#models-and-attributes) | [UI Design](#ui-design)
 ### Summary
 For the sake of nostalgia/emotional attachment, I decided to name the company Pizza Planet :alien::pizza: similar to the one seen in Pixar's Toy Story.
 (I'm a Disney/Pixar fan).
 Based on the requirements of the project, I was thinking of it as an interface for building a menu, such that customers would use this to order from inside or on the website.
 I am using the MVC (Model-View-Controller) architecture to build this application.
 The front end will be built using HTML, CSS, and Javascript.
-The backend will be built with Express as the middleware and Handlebars as the view engine.
+The backend will be built primarily with Node.js, with Express as the middleware and Handlebars as the view engine.
 MongoDB is used as the database.

 <p align="center">
 <img src="./Images/Pizza_Planet.webp">